If you’d like to MIG weld aluminum with your wire feed welder, this step-by-step tutorial will show you how…

 Why can’t you just put a roll of aluminum wire in your MIG machine?

-The reason is because MIG aluminum wire is much softer than steel, and tends to bird nest inside your cable liner.
+Because MIG aluminum wire is much softer than steel, and tends to bird nest inside your cable liner.
 The wire isn’t as stiff as mild steel wire, so you have to compensate for that by using a spool gun.

 Spool guns are good for DIY welders, and you can typically only fit a small 1 lb. roll inside.